-COST Action IS1409 Gender and health impacts of policies extending working life in western countries invites Researchers from Participating COST Countries to submit applications for the 2nd call for Short-Term Scientific Missions (STSM).
-Applications for missions occurring between 1st July 2017 and 31st March 2018.
+COST Action IS1409 Gender and health impacts of policies extending working life in western countries invites Researchers from Participating COST Countries to submit applications for the final call for Short-Term Scientific Missions (STSM).
+Applications for missions occurring between 1st July 2018 and 31st March 2019.

 Purpose of a STSM

 STSM are aimed at strengthening existing networks and fostering collaborations by allowing Researchers participating in a given COST Action to visit an institution / Organisation in another Participating COST Country / an approved NNC institution or an approved IPC institution.
 An STSM should specifically contribute to the scientific objectives of the COST Action, whilst at the same time allowing those partaking in the missions to learn new techniques, gain access to specific data, instruments and / or methods not available in their own institutions / organisations.

 Deadline for applications to be submitted: 31st May 2018

 Period of STSM: between 1st July 2018 to 31st March 2019

 All STSM activities must occur in their entirety within the period specified above.

 *Please note the applicant is responsible for choosing and contacting the Host institution and for organizing the application process.

 For further details please see call for applications